sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial01/presentation.md

     A number of tools have been developed around BIDS such as:

-        - the [BIDS-validator](https://github.com/bids-standard/bids-validator), to automatically check datasets for adherence to the specification,
+        - the [BIDS-validator](https://github.com/bids-standard/bids-validator), to automatically check datasets for adherence to the specification

-        - [OpenNeuro](https://openneuro.org/), as a open database for sharing datasets structured following BIDS,
+        - [OpenNeuro](https://openneuro.org/), as a open database for sharing datasets structured following BIDS

-        - [pybids](https://github.com/bids-standard/pybids) a Python library that centralizes interactions with BIDS formatted datasets,
+        - [pybids](https://github.com/bids-standard/pybids) a Python library that centralizes interactions with BIDS formatted datasets

-        - or the [“BIDS Apps”](https://bids-apps.neuroimaging.io/), a collection of portable neuroimaging analysis pipelines that take BIDS datasets as input.
+        - or the [“BIDS Apps”](https://bids-apps.neuroimaging.io/), a collection of portable neuroimaging analysis pipelines that take BIDS datasets as input

 ---

+class: center, middle

 ##  Why BIDS?